segmentio/segment-docs/src/unify/linked-profiles/linked-events.md

 To create models and enrich events in destinations, you need to be a `Workspace Owner` or have the following roles:

-- `Unify and Engage Admin`
+- `Unify Admin`
 - `Entities Admin`
 - `Source Admin`

-## Step 1: Connect a data warehouse
+## Step 1: Set up your data warehouse and permissions

+> info "data warehouse support"
+> Snowflake, Redshift, and BigQuery are currently supported for Linked Events.

 > info ""
 > Linked Events uses Segment's [Reverse ETL](/docs/connections/reverse-etl/) infrastructure for pulling in data from your warehouse.

-To get started, you'll need to connect a data warehouse.
+To get started, you'll need to set up your data warehouse and provide the correct access detailed in the set up steps below.
 Linked Events supports [BigQuery](/docs/unify/linked-profiles/setup-guides/bigquery-setup/), [Snowflake](/docs/unify/linked-profiles/setup-guides/snowflake-setup/), and [Redshift](/docs/unify/linked-profiles/setup-guides/redshift-setup/).

+## Step 2: Connect your warehouse to the Data Graph

+> success ""
+> Before getting started with the Data Graph, be sure to set up your warehouse permissions.

 1. Navigate to **Unify > Data graph** and click **Add warehouse**.
 2. Select a warehouse to connect from the [supported data warehouses](#supported-data-warehouses).